A royally good day in Windsor

 2018 was a busy year of royal weddings for Windsor, so we're here to guide you to making the most of this pretty, typically British town, which the Queen calls home every weekend.

 SIGHTSEEING AND ACTIVITIES

-With its typically English cobbled streets, heritage buildings and glorious waterfront, there’s plenty to see.
+With its cobbled streets, heritage buildings and glorious waterfront, there’s plenty to see.

 Windsor’s royal roots date as far back as William the Conqueror, who chose the town as a site for a Norman stronghold in the 11th century.
-The result is the fairy-tale Windsor Castle (above), which now serves as an official residence of the Queen (don't forget that it will be closed to visitors 11-12 October).
+The result is the fairy-tale Windsor Castle (above and top), which now serves as an official residence of the Queen.

 Take a bus trip with The Original Tour to explore the town centre and nearby Eton College, which Princes William and Harry attended.
 You can hop on and off at 11 bus stops located around the town.